tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 function of some sort, for instance a BLAKE2s, to get 32 bytes which it sends to the firmware to be part of the CDI computation.

+Note: From the user’s perspective, the USS can be any length—there is no minimum or maximum.
+The client program must safely convert the user input into a 32-byte value.

 ### Compound Device Identifier computation

 The CDI is computed in one of two ways.